 Safety of flying is always important.
 Statistically, Wizzair has a great safety record and that is a sign that they are operating professionally.
 We consider them to be safe an airline but flying always has its risks.

 One of Wizz Air's biggest advantages is the different route networks.
 The airline flies to many East European cities where other low-cost airlines do not fly.
 Wizz Air offers flights to East European cities which could be expensive to reach with traditional airlines.
 In addition, they have many destinations in the whole of Europe with top destinations including Paris, Budapest, Barcelona, Bucharest, Milan, Stockholm and a lot more.

 Prices Are Low

 Wizz Air offers cheap flights.
-According to our Wizzair experiences, you can fly almost 2000 km only with 20 euros.
-Of course, it is not common to get that cheap tickets but it is sometimes possible.
+According to our Wizzair experiences, you can fly almost 2000 km for only 20 euros.
+Of course, it is not common to get cheap tickets but it is sometimes possible.
 Ryanair may have inexpensive flight ticket offers as cheap as Wizz Air's.

 Moderate Charges for Extra Services

 Low-cost airlines are cheap as long as you do not buy too many extra services.
 Luckily Wizz Air has priced its extra services moderately.